About Erana Jae Loveless

 Minor: Ecological anthropology

-Area of Study: Northern Australia, Montana, and the Canadian Rocky Mountains
+Area of Study: The Northern Rocky Mountains (Canada and Montana), Northern Australia

 With the sweeping decimation of bison and native American populations in the 1800s, did fire regimes change at the forest-grassland boundaries?
 I am investigating how small-scale landscape patches once produced by bison and indigenous burning may have given way to a more homogenous landscape more prone to large-scale, high-intensity fires.